 The Vitamin B group contains certain subgroups which improve wrinkles such as vitamin B 3 (niacinamide) and DMAE.
-Gels containing both of these drugs improve wrinkles, pigmentation, yellowing of the skin as well as improve sagging.
+Gels containing both of these drugs improve wrinkles, pigmentation, and yellowing of the skin as well as improve sagging.

 Vitamin E is a lipophilic antioxidant.
-By that I mean that it scavenges free radicals preventing their damaging lipid cell membranes.
+By that, I mean that it scavenges free radicals preventing their damaging lipid cell membranes.
 Products that contain tocopherols and tocotrienols are Vitamin E products.
 Studies have shown that vitamin E in combination with vitamin C decreases damage to sunburn cells and thus serves more as a protective agent.

 Botanicals are finding their way into skincare products for their antioxidant properties some of the more common ones include bioflavonoids and anthocyanins.
 Both of these have antioxidant and anticancer and anti-inflammatory properties.
 It is for the anti-inflammatory effects that they are probably most useful when combined with other antiaging ingredients.

 Pentapeptides have been linked to increased collagen synthesis.
-One commercial product from Paris, Matrixyl, has shown to decrease wrinkle depth and volume as well as improve the roughness of the skin even when compared to vitamin C. An eyelid firming gel that we sell in our product line contains pentapeptides to decrease capillary fragility, reduce inflammation, and speed up the metabolism of red blood cells which cause discoloration.
+One commercial product from Paris, Matrixyl, has been shown to decrease wrinkle depth and volume as well as improve the roughness of the skin even when compared to vitamin C. An eyelid-firming gel that we sell in our product line contains pentapeptides to decrease capillary fragility, reduce inflammation, and speed up the metabolism of red blood cells which cause discoloration.

-In addition to using the various antiaging products as part of your skincare regimen, it’s important to keep the skin moist.
+In addition to using various antiaging products as part of your skincare regimen, it’s important to keep the skin moist.
 Petrolatum-based products are the most common to maintain the skin barrier to decrease water loss.
 Glycerin products are key methods, which means that they will actually hydrate the skin rather than decrease water loss.
 Liposomes also serve a similar function.

 In choosing skincare products.
 Read the label to see if it contains the proper ingredients.
-Establish a good regiment of gently cleansing your face as well as using toners, anti-aging products and moisturizers.July 31, 2015
+Establish a good regimen of gently cleansing your face as well as using toners, anti-aging products, and moisturizers.